Troubleshooting Your Solar System

 2. The panels lose efficiency when heated by the sun.
 In full sun on an 86 degree day the panels are could reach 150 degrees or more.
 The panel cells decrease in performance by 10% for every 25 degrees over 75 degrees F. So the panel performance could be reduced by up to 30% because of their heat.

 3. A common reason for solar panel underperformance is loose or corroded wires somewhere in the system.
-Possibly a blown fuse.
+Possibly a blown fuse. we have had a number of customers with failed connectors (MC4 or other) who have snipped them off and replaced and performance is back to 100%.

 4. In summary, sun intensity, sun angle, temperature of the panel cells, state of charge of the batteries and condition of the system wiring are all factors related to panel performance.